 The space can also be rented for private groups and special events.
 Napa Distillery also works with several mostly Napa Valley based wineries producing private label brandies.
 The aging, blending and bottling is all done in house.

-Napa Valley Distillery Tasting Room, 1st Street
+The ArBaretum by Napa Valley Distillery, 1st Street

 We will visit this space and will update our notes and photography accordingly.
 Check back for more details.

 Tasting Bar at the Oxbow

 One of the older tenants at the Oxbow Public Market near downtown Napa, Arthur and Lusine originally opened their shop here in 2013 (for reference Oxbow opened in 2007).
 A number of artisan tenants focusing on food and drink related products are located inside, each with their own specialty items.
 And several of the businesses maintain larger retail shops or other spaces elsewhere in the downtown Napa area.